SageGram/sagegram.github.io/_posts/2017-03-29-introducing-tale.md

 author: "Taisa"
 ---
 I started my day in the early hours of the morning, making my way to the Oakland Airport.
-The purpose of the this trip was to attend the Write the Doc Conference.
-This particular conferenece brings together Small jet engine plane
+The purpose of the this trip was to attend [Writethedocs](http://www.writethedocs.org/conf/portland/2018/).
+This particular conferenece brings together people who write the docs, "from  Programmers, Tech Writers, Support, Designers, Developer Advocates, and more".
+Small jet engine plane

+ * I was feeling deary and cloudy consumed by symptoms of a cold, while the city was vibrant and bright and pulsing with high frequency energy.

-My seat vibrated the entire flight.
+My seat vibrated the entire flig/ht.
 The sky's was clear and the snowing mountain top peaks were visible I landed into portland and to my surprise it's a sunny humid tropical weather kind of day.
  No breeze and temperature reaching 70 degrees.
 I took a walk from my hotell to the waterfront where I found a full on carnival with rides and the who shabang due the cinco de mayo celebration.
 The portland sunday market was in full affect aswells.